DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ## Prerequisites

 This tutorial was built on a PC running Fedora 32 OS so Linux or MacOS environments will be better suited to follow along.
-You need no previous knowledge about neither Docker nor Kubernetes but their installation is beyond the scope of this tutorial, so you should have already running on your PC Docker and Minikube.
+You need no previous knowledge about neither Docker nor Kubernetes but their installation is beyond the scope of this tutorial, so you should have already running on your PC Docker, Minikube and kubectl.
 Also we'll be developing a simple express web server but it's explanation is also not covered in this guide so you should have a basic understanding of web development, plus have installed Node js and npm.
 I'll try my best to explain concepts in depth ;).

 ## Introduction